-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "MYFW."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "MYFW."

 Indemnification and Contribution

 We and the selling shareholders have agreed to indemnify the underwriters and their affiliates, selling agents and controlling persons against certain liabilities, including under the Securities Act.
 If we are unable to provide this indemnification, we will contribute to the payments the underwriters and their affiliates, selling agents and controlling persons may be required to make in respect of those liabilities.